 A somewhat similar tenancy regime has been in place in Scotland since 2017, where there are no longer no-fault evictions.
-Scotland is also looking at introducing rent controls in certain areas, and a minimum standard of energy efficiency for rented properties.
-The energy efficiency standard could be a major issue for Scottish landlords with just a few older properties.
-Although the previous Conservative government backtracked over changes to the minimum standard of energy efficiency for property situated in England and Wales, the Labour government has announced that a minimum energy performance certificate (EPC) rating of 'C' will be a requirement for landlords by 2030.
+Scotland is also looking at introducing rent controls in certain areas, and a minimum energy performance certificate (EPC) rating of 'C' for landlords by 2033.
+The 'C' rating requirement could be a major issue for Scottish landlords with just a few older properties.
+Although the previous Conservative government backtracked over changes to the minimum standard of energy efficiency for property situated in England and Wales, the Labour government has announced that a minimum (EPC) rating of 'C' will be a requirement for landlords by 2030.
 Currently, the minimum required EPC rating for England and Wales is 'E'.